natrastellar/website/src/hugo/content/blog/error-handling.md

 ## Wait, C++23?
 Isn't it 2024?

 When it comes to new revisions of the C++ standard, Apple often lags behind Microsoft... particularly when it comes to some of the best new additions to the standard library, like format or ranges.
-I came up with the idea for this post in November 2022.
+I came up with the idea for this article in November 2022.
 At the time, GCC and MSVC had already implemented \<expected\>[^1], but we poor, unfortunate souls relying on Apple Clang had to wait.
 In fact, we had to wait so long that I ended up implementing the header myself.
 This wasn't too much of a burden since we *did* have access to C++20 concepts on all platforms at the time.
 The benefits have been well worth the effort.

-I originally intended the initial portion of this post to be about that implementation process as well as an explanation of what `std::expected` is.
+I originally intended the initial portion of this article to be about that implementation process as well as an explanation of what `std::expected` is.
 However, as of a few weeks ago, Apple Clang finally supports [monadic operations for std::expected](https://wg21.link/P2505R5) in Xcode 15.3![^2]
-This means implementing std::expected is unnecessary for teams that can update to the latest version of Xcode.
-Still, for those who can't update, or are stuck using C++20 on any platform, it might still be useful.
+This means implementing std::expected is unnecessary for teams that can update to the latest version of Xcode, but it might still be useful for those who can't update, or are stuck using C++20 on any platform.
 Additionally, [LWG 3836](https://cplusplus.github.io/LWG/issue3836) led to some important changes to the standard that weren't reflected in my original implementation.
+I might talk about these changes in the future, but for now, I'm going to assume most people reading this aren't very interested in C++ standardese and instead focus on how to *use* `std::expected`.

 Given all that, without further ado, let's start by taking a look at what C++23 gives us!